Sh3B0/emka/README.md

 ## Application

-- The application being deployed is a sample application which shows user info and allows updating them, the information is being stored and retrieved from MongoDB.
+- The application being deployed is a sample application showing user info and allows updating them.

+- Data is being stored and retrieved from MongoDB.

-- To test the application locally, simply run `docker-compose build && docker-compose up` and navigate to http://localhost:3000
+- To test the application locally, simply run `docker-compose build && docker-compose up`, then navigate to http://localhost:3000

 ## Architecture